xiaodaigh/TableScraper.jl/README.md

 scrape_tables(url)
 ```

-which lets you scrape for tables wrapped in `<table>` tag and return them in a [Tables.jl](https://github.com/JuliaData/Tables.jl) compatible row-table.
+which lets you scrape for tables wrapped in `<table>` tags and return them in a [Tables.jl](https://github.com/JuliaData/Tables.jl) compatible row-tables in a vector.

 By default the function uses `Cascadia.nodeText` to extract the text from each `<td>` node.

-However, if you wish to extract more than the text node you may use
+However, if you wish to extract more than the text node you may want to use

 ```
 scrape_tables(url, identity)